spatie/laravel-permission/README.md

 $user->revokePermissionTo('edit articles');
 ```

-Or revoke & add new permissions in one go
+Or revoke & add new permissions in one go:

 ```php
 $user->syncPermissions(['edit articles', 'delete articles']);